mwojnars/hypertag/README.md

 As you can see, Hypertag is much more concise than raw HTML, and with the help of custom tags it enables cleaner separation between presentation logic (tags) and textual contents.

+Like variables, custom tags can also be imported from other Hypertag scripts and from Python modules.
+The syntax is a bit different, though.
+Because of separation of namespaces (variables vs. tags), every import block must clearly indicate whether a symbol to be imported is a variable or a tag.
+This is done be prepending the imported name with `$` (a variable) or `%` (a tag).

+    from my.utils import $variable
+    from my.utils import %tag

 <!---
 This is something that differentiates hypertags from plain Python functions.
 Sometimes it is useful to put comments that will be excluded from the output.